Are You Ready For The Return of the Perm?

 Are Perms Damaging?
 And How Long Do Perms Last?

-Getting a perm would depends on the client's hair and lifestyle — really it could be anywhere from 3 months to a year.
-“A male client who washes the hair everyday and has an athletic lifestyle, every 3-4 months would be recommended,” explains Angie Ceja, education manager at Zotos Professional.”
-A client who doesn’t wash everyday and uses professional products like All About Curls, then every 6 months would be appropriate, depending on hair and style.”
+Getting a perm would depend on the client's hair and lifestyle — really it could be anywhere from 3 months to a year.
+“A male client who washes the hair every day and has an athletic lifestyle, every 3-4 months would be recommended,” explains Angie Ceja, education manager at Zotos Professional.”
+A client who doesn’t wash every day and uses professional products like All About Curls, then every 6 months would be appropriate, depending on hair and style.”

 Really, the art of the perm is that you don’t have to get it done constantly on a standing basis.
 Stylists suggest that shorter hair can get a perm service done around 3-4 months, and longer hair can get a perm around 9 months — once a year.
 It really just depends on the specialist and what permanent chemical solution they are doing so it prevents further damage.
 Talk to the experts, they’ll know what to do.
 Of course, you’ll also have to adjust the products you use once your perm is in place — just because it’s easier to style, doesn’t mean it doesn’t need to be taken care of, too.
 You’ll want to embrace the curly hair aisle and anything with the word “moisture” or “hydrating” will be your best friend.